anonyland/anonymousland/_items/1-Guide.md

 Several ways to prevent such an attack is a method known as [blinding](https://wikiless.org/wiki/Blinding_(cryptography)).

-To take certain precautions, it's adivsable to unplug and power off all devices not currently in-use.
+To take certain precautions, it's advisable to unplug and power off all devices not currently in-use.
 It *may* be possible to bypass / increase the difficulty of this sort of attack by utilizing a system of UPS's.

 <br>